mn-mde-edfi/MDE-EdFi-Documentation/reference/common_errors.md

     "message": "Access to the requested 'SchoolId' was denied."
 }
 ```
-The solution to this issue is to contact MDE and have staff check the authorization of the LEA in the Admin app.
+The solution to this issue is to contact MDE staff at ed-fi.mde@state.mn.us to check the authorization of the LEA in the Admin app.
 It may be as simple as switching from a "School" authorization to an "LEA" authorization, assuming a single vendor serves the entire LEA.